Breee/raidquaza/README.md

 ```

 # Commands
-- `!raid <Boss + location + time>` to report a raid, the bot will post in the specified channel with the id `raid-channel-id`
-- `!rare <Pokemon + IV + location>` to report a rare or high IV pokemon, the bot will post in the specified channel with the id `rare-channel-id`
-- `!nest <Pokemon + location>` to report a pokemon cluster spawn / frequent spawn, the bot will post in the specified channel with the id `nest-channel-id`
-- `!quest <Quest + reward + location>` to report a quest, the bot will post in the specified channel with the id `quest-channel-id`
-- `!stats (here)` will send a ranking via PM/directly in a channel
 - `!search <query>`will search for an Arena/Pokestop and return the top 5 results.
 (Arena/Pokestop + Google maps link)
 - `!arena <query>`will search for an Arena return the top 5 results.
 (Arena + Google maps link)
 - `!stop <query>`will search for an Stop return the top 5 results.
 (Stop + Google maps link)